monda00/test-bots/README.md

-﻿# welcome users
+# CoreBot

-Bot Framework v4 welcome users bot sample
+Bot Framework v4 core bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome users when they join the conversation.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to:

+- Use [LUIS](https://www.luis.ai) to implement core AI capabilities
+- Implement a multi-turn conversation using Dialogs
+- Handle user interruptions for such things as `Help` or `Cancel`
+- Prompt for and validate requests for information from the user

 ## Prerequisites

+This sample **requires** prerequisites in order to run.

+### Overview

+This bot uses [LUIS](https://www.luis.ai), an AI based cognitive service, to implement language understanding.

+### Install .NET Core CLI

 - [.NET Core SDK](https://dotnet.microsoft.com/download) version 2.1